mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Charmed
 - A charmed creature can’t attack the charmer or target the charmer with harmful abilities or magical effects.
-- The charmer has Advantage on any test to interact socially with the creature.
+- The charmer has ADVANTAGE on any test to interact socially with the creature.

 #### Chilled

 When you are truly, damagingly cold, it seeps into your bones and won’t let go, and you can’t move as smoothly and nimbly as you would like.
-When you are Chilled, you get –4 to your Initiative Score and Disadvantage to all tests.
+When you are Chilled, you get –4 to your Initiative Score and DISADVANTAGE to all tests.
 This status cancels and is canceled by the Burning status.

 #### Confused #